dravendoom/DeathDealer/README.md

 These blueprint images are responsible for the UI to select spells or passives based on the players current level.

+The image below shows the setup for passive buttons UI.

 ![Example Image](githubImages/SpellLevelUI/Buttons.png)

+The image below shows the setup for spell buttons UI.
 ![Example Image](githubImages/SpellLevelUI/SpellButtons.png)

+The master UI is used to populate and display the Spell and Passive UI widgets.

 ![Example Image](githubImages/SpellLevelUI/MasterUI.png)